canyie/MagiskEoP/README.md

 - [CWE-829: Inclusion of Functionality from Untrusted Control Sphere](https://cwe.mitre.org/data/definitions/829.html)

 ### Summary
-Magisk is a suite of open source software for customizing Android.
-Prior to version canary 27007, in install of ProviderInstaller.java, there is a possible way to load arbitrary code into Magisk app due to a missing package validation.
-This could lead to local escalation of privileges allowing attackers to gain root access with no additional privileges needed.
+The install() function of ProviderInstaller.java in Magisk App before canary version 27007 does not verify the GMS app before loading it, which allows a local untrusted app with no additional privileges to silently execute arbitrary code in the Magisk app and escalate privileges to root via a crafted package, aka Bug #8279.
 User interaction is not needed for exploitation.

 ### Details
 Old Android versions do not support some algorithms.
 To make Magisk work properly on these platforms, it tries to load conscrypt from GMS by calling [createCallingContext()](https://developer.android.com/reference/android/content/Context#createPackageContext(java.lang.String,%20int)).
 Check this link for more details: https://t.me/vvb2060Channel/692